Important Info for all Fertile Ground Producers

 2. What are the Participation Qualifications?

 Each participant is responsible for producing their own event, with Fertile Ground acting as an umbrella of publicity, marketing and consulting support.
+Click here to browse SpaceFinder Portland for a venue.

 Participation qualification in the festival varies by production type: